 Mrs. Anwar Sadat, wife of Egyptian President, has been on a five-day official visit to?

-Mrs. Anwar Sadat, wife of Egyptian President, has been on a five-day official visit to Japan.
+Background: Mrs. Anwar Sadat, wife of Egyptian President, has been on a five-day official visit to Japan.
 On Wednesday (27 October), she was shown round a medical rehabilitation centre near the Japanese capital, Tokyo.

 SYNOPSIS: Mrs. Sadat and an entourage of 22 people, including three daughters, has been visiting Japan at the invitation of Prime Minister Takeo Miki's wife.
 She was greeted on arrival at the rehabilitation centre by Miss.
 Tomoko Yamazaki, who won gold medals in this years paraplegic olympic games in Canada in the archery and wheelchair slalom events.